openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 ## Step 2: Run oref0-setup

 __Note:__ If you're using the 915MHz Explorer board, you'll need to log in as root to run oref0-setup.sh, as the mraa package doesn't yet support running under an ordinary user account.
-Also read below regarding port and other information to enter when running the script.

 **Be prepared to enter the following items:**
 * Directory name for your openaps
 * serial number of your pump
-* the mmeowlink port for TI stick or explorer board (built in TI stick):
+* if you are using an explorer board
-    * /dev/spidev5.1 if using explorer board
+* if not an explorer board, and not a carelink stick, you'll need to enter the mmeowlink port for TI stick or explorer board (built in TI stick):
-    * see [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for other port options
+    * see [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
 * (if you're using a carelink, you will NOT be using mmeowlink)
-* how you are getting cgm data and cgm serial numbers if needed
+* how you are getting cgm data
-* nightscout host and api-secret if using nightscout
+* nightscout URL and api-secret
 * whether you want any of the oref0 advanced features
 * whether or not you want to automate your loop (using cron)